demstar16/notes/docs/textbooks/domain-driven-design/part2.md

      - Question these things.
      - Mixing paradigms is complicated, and if its not necessary don't do it.
 - Before mixing paradigms the options within the dominant paradigm should be exhausted.

+## The Life Cycle of a Domain Object

+- Objects have life cycles!
+  - Simple objects are simply called or used and then removed.
+  - Complex objects have longer lives and go through changes of state.
+- The challenges fall into 2 categories:
+  - Maintaining integrity throughout the lifecycle.
+  - Preventing the model from getting swamped by the complexity of managing the life cycle.

+### Aggregates

+### Factories